-At Launch Pad Job Club, we depend heavily on volunteers to be able to run our regular Friday morning meetings.
+At Launch Pad Job Club, we depend heavily on volunteers to run our regular Friday morning meetings.
 In addition to the individual roles of our board of directors, the following team roles are critical to the success of our regular meetings.
-Volunteers come and go on a regular basis, so please contact Dennis Snead (volunteer coordinator) if you’d like to help using the contact form below.
+If you are interested in volunteering with the weekly meeting, please fill out the form below.”.

 Anyone who has ever attended a Launch Pad meeting probably remembers the variety of refreshments available at no cost to attendees, which typically includes bananas, cookies, coffee, and a variety of teas along with seasonal decorations and holiday items.
 Led by our long-time kitchen diva, Sheryl Cheatham, our crew of kitchen volunteers sets up the refreshments before each meeting, keeps the kitchen clean and organized during the meeting, and then packs everything up, leaving the kitchen spotless at the conclusion of each meeting.